activlime/SecretAPI/README.md

 # SecretAPI

-API where you keep your sects
+* API where you keep your sects using django
+* For accounts, you must go through a browser
+* I can validate the data quickly, it is user friendly, and common
+* uses user_id and token authentication to verify if valid user
+* I use that id to grab secrets that belong to the user

 NOTE**All responses are in ```json```

 ## Next steps
-1. More tests with requests
+1. More tests with requests to make sure no breaks
-2. change framework to django rest framework
+2. change framework to django rest framework because it is a lot simpler and cleaner; didn't use because not much documention
-3. create more error checks
+3. create more error checks for user errors

 ## Installation